Azure-Samples/document-intelligence-code-samples/Python(v4.0)/Add-on_capabilities/README.md

 2. Clone or download this sample repository
 3. Open the sample folder in Visual Studio Code or your IDE of choice.
+## Create your Python application

+1. Create a new Python file called "sample_analyze_layout.py" in an editor or IDE.
+2. Open the "sample_analyze_layout.py" file and insert the provided code sample into your application.
+3. At a command prompt, use the following code to run the Python code: python sample_analyze_layout.py
 ## Running the samples

 1. Open a terminal window and `cd` to the directory that the samples are saved in.